How to Visit Maroon Bells & Hike the Crater Lake Trail (Colorado, USA)

 The walk back down to Maroon Bells was much more relaxed and it took us about an hour.
 The views are stunning and walking back the same way gives you a different perspective.

-Just watch the knees as it’s rather steep at some places!
+Just watch the knees as it’s rather steep in some places!
 If you have weaker knees, you might want to take trekking poles with you.
-(We use and highly recommend these extremely light foldable hiking poles.)
+(We love the Black Diamond foldable hiking poles).

 The moment we reached Maroon Bells, it started to rain.
 By the time we were back in our car, it was pouring.
 Farewell lunch with a view… We ran back to the car and headed back to Aspen.